-The Soft Matter Innovation Lab helps students and faculty cultivate ideas for new products based on soft condensed materials.
-Product specifications and usage is validated using user-centered design and consumer behavior methodologies.
+The Soft Matter Innovation Lab helps students, faculty, and companies cultivate ideas for new technologies based on soft materials, such as polymers, colloids, emulsions, and surfactants.
+Product specifications and usage are validated using user-centered design and consumer behavior methodologies.

 - Ideation: Are you a competent problem solver with knowledge in complex fluids, polymers, or soft materials but lacking skills to identify a product-market fit?
-During the ideation process, participants find a solution to an existing problem with market potential identified through interviews and research.
+During the ideation process, participants find a solution to an existing problem with market potential, identified through interviews and research.
 This leads a pathway to innovate in new areas.